 This project will provide students with substantive data exercises, clear direction, guidance on completing the work, and the autonomy to be creative and conduct independent research.
 The students may create a final report documenting their approach to the data, describing the distribution/model they applied, and historical trends across the Western Interconnection.
 The students will have regular meetings with WIEB mentors and outside subject matter experts to discuss their plans and findings for the project.
 Finally, the students will have the opportunity to present their work to WIEB Staff as well as state and provincial policymakers and regulators.
 At the conclusion of a successful project, the students will feel they are a part of the WIEB team and have significantly contributed to enhancing regional electricity policy in the West.

 The ideal student candidates will have the following skills and knowledge:

 - Experience using Microsoft Word, Excel, and PowerPoint.

 - Ability in statistical software (i.e., Python, R, SPSS).

 - Ability to work independently and as a member of a research team.

-- Coursework in economics, finance, or statistics.
+- Coursework in statistics or mathematics.

 - Coursework related to energy or environmental policy.